 One of the most frustrating aspects of adopting from a qualified and licensed rescue group is the time it takes.
 We do review applications, call references and conduct home visits, and this attention to detail is one of the reasons why our placement success ratio is somewhere around 97% overall.
+We are located in WV and have foster and adoptive homes all over the state and immediate surrounding areas.
 We are all volunteers.
 Almost everyone in our organization works outside the home, and they each have their own families and their own animals.
 If your personal timetable for adopting a dog is less than 21 days, then we probably will not be able to accommodate that.
 If you are willing to consider adopting one of the senior or special needs Boxers, we do try to accommodate those inquiries first.

 BDBR works the state of WV and the immediate surrounding areas.
 You can ask, but we do not ship, and the entire family must come meet the dog where it is located.
 We believe one of the keys to a successful placement is seeing that the Boxer wants to leave with its new family more than it wants to stay with its foster family.
 Of course this is tough on us (especially the fosters), but it's wonderful for the new family and its Boxer.